Syntax0xError/signal.io-golang/README.md

 })
 ```
 This method allows you to broadcast messages to all clients within a specific room or group, making it easy to send updates or notifications to multiple clients simultaneously.

+## Donations and Sponsorships

+If you find this library useful and want to support its ongoing development, you can contribute through donations or sponsorships.
+Your support helps me maintain and improve the library, add new features, and provide better support to the community.

+### How to Donate

+You can make a donation via the following platforms:

+- **[GitHub Sponsors](https://github.com/sponsors/Syntax0xError)**: Support me directly through GitHub Sponsors.
+Contributions on GitHub help me fund development and cover project costs.
+- **Cryptocurrency**: You can also support me through cryptocurrency.
+If you prefer to donate this way, you can use the following wallet addresses:

+  - **Binance Coin (BNB):** `0x1E9890ac2f04F0B446D16ad1A26519c0a9535938` (BNB Chain network assets)
+  - **Bitcoin (BTCB):** `0x1E9890ac2f04F0B446D16ad1A26519c0a9535938` (BNB Chain network assets)
+  - **Ethereum (ETH):** `0x1E9890ac2f04F0B446D16ad1A26519c0a9535938` (BNB Chain network assets)

+### Sponsorship Opportunities

+We also offer sponsorship opportunities for organizations and businesses interested in supporting our work.
+As a sponsor, you can benefit from:

+- **Prominent Recognition:** Your company's name and logo will be featured on our GitHub repository and project website.
+- **Priority Support:** Receive priority support and dedicated assistance for integrating and using the library.
+- **Custom Features:** Request custom features or enhancements tailored to your organization's needs.

+For more information about sponsorship opportunities and benefits, please contact me at [oussemamri2013@gmail.com](mailto:oussemamri2013@gmail.com)

+### Why Support Me?

+Contributions and sponsorships help me to:

+- **Improve the Library:** Develop new features, fix bugs, and enhance performance.
+- **Provide Better Support:** Offer timely support and resolve issues more efficiently.
+- **Maintain the Project:** Cover costs associated with hosting, development, and maintenance.

+Thank you for considering supporting our project.
+Your contributions make a significant difference!